lisatwyw/nlp-gala/README.md

 - [City council minutes](https://city-minutes.streamlit.app/) [archived in this repo]
 - [Characteristics of a cohort](https://name-prism.streamlit.app/) [archived in this repo]

+To launch each of above app, please click on the blue buttom ```Yes, get this app back up!'''

+## Citations

 Please consider citing this repo:
 ```